flucoma/flucoma-docs/doc/BufOnsetFeature.rst

    For multichannel sources, how many channel should be summed.

-:control indices:
+:control features:

-   The index of the buffer where the indices (in sample) of the estimated starting points of slices will be written.
-The first and last points are always the boundary points of the analysis.
+   The index of the buffer where the onset features will be written to.

 :control metric: